What is the Cost of poor quality and how to calculate COPQ in the automotive industry?

 • To reduce the cost by reducing the defect.

-The cost of poor quality will be calculated for all the rejections & rework at the in-house & customer end.
-MR/QA head will be responsible for calculating & reporting the Cost of Poor Quality.
+The cost of poor quality will be calculated for all rejections and rework at the in-house and customer ends.
+The MR/QA head will be responsible for calculating and reporting the Cost of Poor Quality.

 Why Cost of Poor Quality?

-If a company does not calculate COPQ, it may never be able to know why they are incurring losses, they may cut short inspection processes, skilled manpower, use cheap raw material, bypass processes to increase profit which may ultimately lead to more quality problems.
+If a company does not calculate COPQ, it may never know why it is incurring losses.
+It may also cut short inspection processes and skilled manpower, use cheap raw materials, and bypass processes to increase profit, which may ultimately lead to more quality problems.

 Categories of cost of quality: